Alabama Marriage Records

 The earliest recorded marriages in the area now known as Alabama were at the French settlement of Fort Louis de la Mobile.
 In 1704 a small group of young women, the "Cassette Girls", traveled from France to become wives of the first French colonists.
 Some 1704 marriages at Fort Louis de la Mobile.
 Another group of young brides arrived in 1728.

-For copies of an Alabama marriage record you can write to the Alabama Office of Vital Records.
+A. For copies of an Alabama certificate filed after 1936 you can write to the Alabama Center for Health Statistics::

 - Name of Bride